lartpang/PySODMetrics/readme.md

 ## Introduction

-A simple and efficient implementation of SOD metrics
+A simple and efficient implementation of SOD metrics.

 - Based on `numpy` and `scipy`
 - Verification based on Fan's matlab code <https://github.com/DengPingFan/CODToolbox>